al97/Girder-Documentation/girder_utilities.md

 len(ink_yes_slides_lbd)
 ```

-get all the slides that have the Ink set to No, aka slides have no Ink
 working
+get all the slides that have the Ink set to Yes, aka slides have Ink

 ```
 sourceFldID = '5ae351e792ca9a0020d95e50'
 ink_no_slides_lbd = []